zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 * option to freely convert any JPEG, PNG or GIF (even animated ones!) to **WebP** for more Google love. <a href="http://blog.shortpixel.com/how-webp-images-can-speed-up-your-site/" target="_blank">How to enable WebP?</a>
 * option to include the generated WebP images into the front-end pages by using the &lt;picture&gt; tag instead of &lt;img&gt;
 * compatible with WP Retina 2x - all **retina images** are automatically compressed. <a href="http://blog.shortpixel.com/how-to-use-optimized-retina-images-on-your-wordpress-site-for-best-user-experience-on-apple-devices/" target="_blank">How to benefit from Retina displays?</a>
-* optimize thumbnails as well as featured images
+* optimize thumbnails as well as featured images.
+You can also **select individual thumbnails to exclude** from optimization.
 * ability to optimize any image on your site including images in **NextGEN Gallery** and any other image gallery or slider
 * featured images can be automatically resized before being optimized with 2 different options.
 No need for additional plugins like Imsanity
 * CMYK to RGB conversion